What is Pain?

 Essentially, there are 2 types of pain:

-- Acute Pain – an injury, damage or bodily hurting which last within 3 weeks or shorter and may or may not recur.
+- Acute Pain – a pain, damage or bodily hurting which last within 3 weeks or shorter and may or may not recur.

 - Chronic Pain – a consistent pain that persist for more than 3 months or more, such pain can be intermittent.